THE BEST LAS VEGAS PROPERTIES

 the seller when a home is sold.

-Assumption Clause - A provision in an assumable loan that
+Assumption Clause - A provision in an assumable loan

-sale or transfer of the property.
+upon sale or transfer of the property.

-Assumption Fee - The fee paid to a lender (usually by
+Assumption Fee - The fee paid to a lender (usually

-the buyer) for the lender's agreement to start collecting payment from the
+by the buyer) for the lender's agreement to start collecting payment from the

 buyer instead of the original borrower (seller).